n795113/solana-by-example/src/set_counter/instructions.md

 ### Unpack
 Let's implement a method for unpacking (or say deserializing) the given isntruction data.
 In this example, we gonna to use the first byte to represent the instruction code:
-- 0: increament
+- 0: Increment
-- 1: decreament
+- 1: Decrement
 - 2: set value

 If the given code is 2 (set value), a user should also pass an u32 number in the other